reechani/slydia/README.txt

 Further, you need a MySQL-database, and be able to connect to it from your website directory.
 In mysql, create a database for you site, and remember to add this to the config-file.
-Use that database to create the following tables:
+Use that database to create the following tables, but remember to add your chosen prefix!
+(Example, TBL_PREFIX = "sly1_" then tablename sly1_Pages)
     Pages
         id:int (PK, auto increment)
         content:text